GetImpulse/impulse_player_android/README.md

 )
 ```

 > **Note**: Note: Cast is unsupported when a player loads a video using additional authorization headers.
-To disable Cast for that specific player while preserving Cast functionality for others, use `impulsePlayer.setCastEnabled(false)`
+To disable Cast for that specific player while preserving Cast functionality for others, use `impulsePlayer.setCastEnabled(false)`.

 ### Customization